 Most VPN providers put their total number of servers and locations front and center, but Betternet is oddly quiet about the details on their website.
 In fact, I could not find a reliable report of the server numbers in my research.
 They do say their servers handle a petabyte of data each month with more than 38 million users, so I assume there are in fact many servers.
-Nonetheless, only ten countries are listed in the client.
+Nonetheless, only ten countries are listed.

 Only premium users can choose a location other than the US, but with so few countries it’s unlikely that any of those servers will be local to you or me.
 If you want to unlock US content you’re stuck on the same servers as all those free users too.